 Adam Jacob Simon is a composer, baritone and guitarist active in the Boston area.
 Recent commissions from Conspirare, Lorelei Ensemble, The Rivers Conservatory, WordSong Boston, The Oriana Consort, and The Mak'haylah Choir in Lexington.
 He is an avid folk music singer as well, performing frequently with VT based vocal ensemble Northern Harmony, traveling throughout Europe, South Africa and the U.S. As a baritone soloist, he has been praised as singing with “wonderful romantic lyricism” and “reassuring warmth” - Rutland (VT) Herald.
 As co-founder of the folk music duo “Sophie et Adam” alongside French mezzo-soprano Sophie Michaux, he frequently performs a varied repertoire of French, American, and Yiddish folk music.
 In 2010 he won the St. Botolph Club Emerging Artist Award to record his String Quartet #1 with the Mt.
 Auburn String Quartet, founded by popular Boston cellist, Rafael Popper Keizer.
 His compositions have been performed throughout the US, UK, Germany, France, Switzerland and Macedonia.
 He studied composition with Howard Frazin, and music theory with Judy Ross at the Longy School of Music.
 Adam was born and raised in Cambridge MA, where he still resides.

 Sora Harris-Vincent is a singer currrently based in LA.
 Growing up in Vermont, she attended her first Village Harmony concert at the influential age of 12 and knew she had to join the locally based world music group.
-Sora has sung with Village Harmony ever since, traveling around the US as well as internationally in Macedonia, Bulgaria, Greece, and Corsica to learn and perform traditional music.
+Sora has sung with Village Harmony ever since, traveling around the US as well as internationally in Macedonia, Bulgaria, Greece, Corsica and the Republic of Georgia to learn and perform traditional music.
 She recently toured around Europe with Northern Harmony where she thoroughly enjoyed performing nightly concerts and teaching workshops to singers of all ages and musical abilities.
 After studying the french horn in middle and high school, Sora branched out and joined an a cappella group at Smith College where she arranged music and directed her group for four years.
-As an elementary school teacher, Sora has worked hard to incorporate music into the classroom to engage and excite young learners with music from around the world.
-Sora is currently involved in musical projects on both coasts, traveling between Boston and Los Angeles to perform traditional folk music and original pieces for captivated audiences.
+As a former elementary school teacher and now postpartum doula, Sora believes in the power of music and singing to educate, inspire, and heal.
+Sora is currently involved in musical projects on both coasts, traveling between Boston and Los Angeles to perform and teach music for teen camps, singing workshops, and captivated audiences.

 Avery Sherman began singing with the world renowned Chicago Children's Choir at 9 years old, studying under the tutelage of Josephine Lee, Judy Hanson, and Mollie Stone.
 Avery accompanied the CCC on tours to Italy, The Baltics, and Alaska.
 The CCC introduced Avery to a variety of musical styles including classical works like Faure's Requiem, Vivaldi Gloria, contemporary arrangements, and world music.
 It was an interest in world music, specifically choral music from South Africa that led Avery to join Village Harmony in 2011.
 With Village Harmony, Avery has traveled and studyed traditional music in South Africa, Republic of Georgia, Corsica, and Northumberland.
 Additionally, Avery studied voice at Depaul University under Marc Embree and Jane Bunnell.
 Avery is excited to continue pursuing a passion for world music with Culomba, and hopes to spread the teachings of all the world musicians that shared their own music and stories with him.